 5: Ask your friends and family for feedback

-If they’re good friends and your video resume stinks, they’re going to tell you; on the other hand, if your video CV is decent, they’ll support you or provide constructive feedback.
+- If they’re good friends and your video resume stinks, they’re going to tell you; on the other hand, if your video CV is decent, they’re supposed to support you or provide constructive feedback.

 7: Target your content

-Like every other means of communication out there, think about the audience you are trying to reach.
-Just as you wouldn’t have a generic CV for roles you would apply for, the same applies to your 2-minute video CV.
+- Like any other means of communication out there, think about the audience you are trying to reach.
+Just as you wouldn’t have a generic CV for all roles you would apply for, the same applies to your 2-minute video CV.

-If, for example, you are applying for a role as a recruitment consultant in Kent, then weave the relevant terms into your accompanying copy and name your piece appropriately; something like Recruitment Consultant Based In Kent Seeks New Exciting Challenge will work well in this case.
+- If, for example, you are applying for a role as a recruitment consultant in Kent, United Kingdom, then weave the relevant terms into your accompanying copy and name your piece appropriately; something like Recruitment Consultant Based In Kent Seeks New Exciting Challenge will work well in this case.

 9: Stalk your prey

-If you have an idea of the types of companies you’re interested in working for, then seek them out and follow them before you create your video.
-Find out who the key players are, use social media to find work opportunities and connect with them and do a little ego massaging beforehand.
+- If you have an idea of the types of companies you would like to work for, seek them out and follow them even before you create your video.
+Find out who the key players are, use social media to find opportunities and connect with them and do a little ego massaging beforehand.

-Like, re-tweet and follow their stuff.
+- Like, re-tweet and follow their stuff.
 If it looks like they have a free-for-all Facebook approach, then friend them.
 If they have a blog, then subscribe to their content, read and share their stuff, especially if it meets your interests or missions, like, for example, the environmental cause.

-The world works better for relationships and introductions, and we tend to want to help those who support our causes and have shared interests and aspirations.
+- The world works better for relationships and introductions, and we tend to want to help those who support our causes and have shared the same interests and aspirations.

-There’s really no harm in making the most of this, provided you don’t do it like a dumb ass.
+- You know, there’s really no harm in making the most of this all, provided you don’t do it like an idiot.